The recent flood in Boulder had me thinking: Being an outdoors person works well for disaster preparedness.

 As everyone is assessing the aftermath, more than a few of us concluded: Damn..it’s nice to have all this outdoor equipment.

-Between the outdoor clothing, gear, our backpacking food staples and general comfort with “roughing it”, I think many outdoors people are prepared to be OK during a disaster.
+Between the outdoor clothing, gear, our backpacking food staples and general comfort with “roughing it,” I think many outdoors people are prepared to be OK during a disaster.
 Most relief agencies suggest being stocked and prepared for 72 hours.
-I think many of us are prepared for this time frame simply by the fact of what we do for recreation.
+I think many of us are ready for this time frame simply by the fact of what we do for recreation.

-So, here’s some thoughts on gear that worked for disaster preparedness.
-Without even trying, the accumulation of years of outdoor gear and knowledge made us prepared for what, luckily, we avoided.
+So, here are some thoughts on gear that worked for disaster preparedness.
+Without even trying, the accumulation of years of outdoor equipment and knowledge made us prepared for what, luckily, we avoided.

 What follows isn’t how to survive the Zombie Apocalypse, but just an overview. 🙂 More of a bull session, really.
 You should consult other sources from people smarter than I on how best to prepare for a disaster.
-More by luck than by design, someone and I were prepared. 🙂
+More by luck than by design, we were prepared. 🙂

 I should add that we do a fair amount of base camp style – car camping, so we have some additional gear that a person who, say, “only” backpacks may not have.
 Again, we were lucky!
 (Lucky that we had the gear…and even luckier that we did not have to use it).